duyapat-christony/duyapat-christony.github.io/_posts/grade-7/quarter-1/2024-11-03-solving-exterior-angle-and-adjacent-interior-angle.md

 ---

+### Example 2

-**Example 2:** If m∠2 = 38°, find the measure of m∠5, given that ∠2 is an exterior angle and ∠5 is its adjacent interior angle.
+If m∠2 = 38°, find the measure of m∠5, given that ∠2 is an exterior angle and ∠5 is its adjacent interior angle.

 **Solution:** ∠2 and ∠5 are supplementary angles so their measures must add up to 180°.